 This macro adds a '--enable-maintainer-mode' option to configure.
 If this is used, automake will cause 'maintainer-only' rules to be turned off by default in the generated Makefile.ins.
-This macro is disallowed in 'Gnits' mode (see Chapter 21 [Gnits], page 53).
-This macro defines the 'MAINTAINER\MODE' conditional, which you can use in your own Makefile.am.
+This macro defines the 'MAINTAINER_MODE' conditional, which you can use in your own Makefile.am.